alexandergall/bf-sde-nixpkgs/README.md

    * `ptf-utils`
    * `bf-pktpy` (SDE 9.5.0 and later)
    * `kernel-modules`
-   * `runtimeEnv`

-All but the last three have a direct correspondence to the components built by P4 Studio (with the exception of the `ptf-modules` component, which is split into separate packages for technical reasons).
+All but the last have a direct correspondence to the components built by P4 Studio (with the exception of the `ptf-modules` component, which is split into separate packages for technical reasons).